Do you have event related questions or need help with registration?

 Presenter Bio:

 Alicia Freeman, LCMHC, LCAS-A, is the Mental Health First Aid Program Manager with Behavioral Health Springboard at the UNC-CH School of Social Work.
 Ms. Freeman is the owner of Ascend Counseling, PLLC, where she provides counseling, coaching, and consultation services.
 She is a Licensed Clinical Mental Health Counselor and Licensed Clinical Addictions Specialist – Associate.
 Ms. Freeman's current research focus includes Racial Trauma and Resilience.
-She also participates in various committees and coalitions dedicated to Mental Health, Substance Prevention, Suicide Prevention, and Health Equity.
+She also participates in various committees and coalitions dedicated to Mental Health, Substance Prevention, and Suicide Prevention

 Social Workers, Psychologists, Licensed Professional Counselors, Educators, School Personnel, Mental Health Professionals, Clinicians, Health and Human Service Practitioners, and other Health Care Professionals